Written by: Tim Edison

 Imported from Italy, Essenza di Vita Pinot Grigio is one of the freshest Aldi white wines on the palate, with a zesty and citrusy taste.
 It's a Delle Venezie DOC wine which means it comes from a strictly regulated region.

-Lime, tropical, and honey notes give it a mouth-watering aroma, creating a light but medium-dry white wine.
+Lime, melon, tropical, and honey notes give it a mouth-watering aroma, creating a light but medium-dry white wine.
+It's also got a surprisingly long, dry finish which I really enjoyed.

 Related: I recommend my favorite wines available at Trader Joe's.